-St. Gregory of Nazianzus explains how the Three Persons of the Holy Trinity are distinct and equal in divinity, but are at the same time One God with one will and one energy.
-He writes:

-"To us there is One God, for the Godhead is One, and all that proceedeth from Him is referred to One, though we believe in Three Persons.
+St. Gregory of Nazianzus was an important Church father who is known for his reflections on the Holy Trinity.
+He emphatically taught how the Three Persons of the Holy Trinity are distinct and equal in divinity but are at the same time One God with one will and one energy.
+For St. Gregory Nazianzen, the Trinity is not just an abstract or complicated idea about God, but rather important as it shows us the starting point and purpose of being a Christian.
+The Holy Trinity connects to many important topics, like how we read the Bible, how we know things about God, and how we practice our faith in worship, self-discipline, and helping others in our community.
+St. Gregory writes, "To us there is One God, for the Godhead is One, and all that proceedeth from Him is referred to One, though we believe in Three Persons.
 For one is not more and another less God; nor is One before and another after; nor are They divided in will or parted in power; nor can you find here any of the qualities of divisible things; but the Godhead is, to speak concisely, undivided in separate Persons; and there is one mingling of Light, as it were of three suns joined to each other.
 When then we look at the Godhead, or the First Cause, or the Monarchia, that which we conceive is One; but when we look at the Persons in Whom the Godhead dwells, and at Those Who timelessly and with equal glory have their Being [in] the First Cause-there are Three Whom we worship (Theological Orations V.14)."